7: Board Operations

 40.2.
 By notice of motion at the previous meeting of the Board (this may be waived as per s.
 53.3);

 40.4.
-Emergent items that require Board action may arise after the agenda has been prepared.
+Emergent items that require Board action may arise after the agenda has been prepared; and/or

 40.5.
 Changes to the agenda may be made by a majority of those present.

-41. The agenda package, containing the agenda and supporting information, shall be provided to each trustee five (5) calendar days prior to the Board meeting;
+41. The agenda package, containing the agenda and supporting information, shall be provided to each trustee five (5) calendar days prior to the Board meeting and shall be posted on the Division website and be available in the Division Office;

-42. The Board shall follow the order of business set by the agenda unless the order is altered or new items are added by agreement of the Board.
+41.1.
+The Board shall follow the order of business set by the agenda unless the order is altered by agreement of the Board.

-42.1.
-During the course of the Board meeting, the majority of trustees present may amend the agenda and place items before the Board for discussion and subsequent action.
+41.2.
+During the course of the Board meeting, the majority of trustees present may amend the agenda to place items before the Board for discussion and subsequent action.

 Minutes for Regular or Special Meetings